Lauren Brookman-Frazee, Ph.D.

 Dr. Brookman-Frazee received her PhD from the Counseling, Clinical, and School Psychology Program at the University of California, Santa Barbara.
 She completed her pre-doctoral clinical internship at UCSD and her post-doctoral fellowship at UCSD and the Child and Adolescent Services Research Center under the mentorship of Dr. Ann Garland.
 Additionally, Dr. Brookman-Frazee completed an NIMH Mentored Patient-Oriented Research Career Development Award (K23) focused on enhancing delivery of evidence-based autism interventions in publicly-funded mental health services and a fellowship through the NIMH/VA-funded Implementation Research Institute (IRI) at the George Warren Brown School of Social Work, Washington University in St. Louis.
 She has been a member of the UCSD faculty since 2007.
 Dr. Brookman-Frazee is currently an Associate Professor of Psychiatry at the University of California, San Diego, Research Scientist at the Child and Adolescent Services Research Center, Research and Training Director at the Autism Discovery Institute at Rady Children’s Hospital – San Diego, and faculty in the SDSU/UCSD Joint Doctoral Program in Clinical Psychology and UCSD/VA Psychology Internship Training Program.

-Dr. Brookman-Frazee is a licensed clinical psychologist specializing in children with autistic spectrum disorders and disruptive behavior problems.
-She provides clinical supervision to practicum students at Rady Children’s Outpatient Psychiatry clinic and teaches seminars in parent training, behavior management and autism to child and adolescent psychiatry fellows.
+Dr. Brookman-Frazee is a licensed clinical psychologist and board certified behavior analyst specializing in children with autism spectrum disorder and disruptive behavior problems.
+She provides clinical supervision and training to pre-doctoral psychology interns, practicum students, and staff therapists at Rady Children’s Hospital-San Diego in the Outpatient Psychiatry and the Autism Discovery Institute programs.

 - Brookman-Frazee, L., Haine, R.A., Garland, A.F.
 (2006).
 Measuring outcomes of usual care youth psychotherapy: Who and what to ask?
 Psychiatric Services, 57(10), 1373-5.